|Title||WORLD'S MOST REPORTED TRAILER|

 |Dhiraj Kapur||Trigger Happy Entertainment Pvt.
 Ltd.||Lead - Digital Solutions|

 Engaging people in small actions can collectively have enormous impact.
 Which is why, when an innovative film trailer sends shockwaves across the Indian landscape – helping break a generations old habit of not reporting domestic violence related incidents in a country where half of the married women are victims, and 86% cases go unreported; it created a massive movement across the country.
-The snowball effect generated - helped us get organically picked-up by almost every major news publication in the country.
-India even recorded a 100% rise in case reported, just 2 months after our idea went live.
+And after our innovative hack of the media helped us get organically picked-up by almost every major news publication in the country – India recorded a 100% rise in case reported just 2 months after our idea

 Domestic abuse is a problem that’s so rampant that it permeates every aspect of Indian society.
 1 in 2 married women are victims of domestic abuse, and yet, 86% of cases go unreported – owing to factors like victim blaming, large-scale insensitivity and a general attitude of trivialising incidents of domestic violence as mere family ‘squabbles’.
 The film Thappad – being about domestic violence – was uniquely positioned to generate conversation about and tackle this issue.
 But we wanted to go beyond that.
 We didn’t just want to generate conversation about the issue, but also to inculcate a habit of standing up to and reporting domestic abuse – wherever it may be witnessed.